On the hunt for unique things to do while visiting Gatlinburg, Tennesee? Our list will help you find the hidden gems!

-A visit to The Great Smoky Mountains is often a yearly pilgrimage for many in the Cincinnati area.
-While many families have their favorite attractions we are giving you eight unique attractions worth venturing off the Gatlinburg strip for.
+A visit to The Great Smoky Mountains National Park is often a yearly pilgrimage for many.
+The majestic mountains paired with plenty of fun things to do keeps families returning year after year.
+While many families have their favorite attractions, there are a variety of unique things to do that are worth venturing off the Gatlinburg strip for.

 Three Jimmy’s Good Time Restaurant

-Hand’s down my favorite place to eat in Gatlinburg.
-Their chicken wings are the best in the city and some of the best I have ever had the pleasure of shoving into my face hole.
+Hands down my favorite place to eat in Gatlinburg.
+Their chicken wings are the best in the city and some of the best I have ever had the pleasure of shoving into my face.
 I do consider myself somewhat of a chicken wing connoisseur.

-Connoisseur meaning that I have eaten more wings then socially acceptable, and have deemed these some damn good wings.
+Connoisseur means that I have eaten more wings than socially acceptable, and have deemed these some damn good wings.

 Bush’s Baked Bean Museum